 Deployment Model: Single Headend

-Placing the QOE box at the headend of your network makes the most sense for some operators.
-This combines the cost-effective nature of centralize shaping with less hardware to maintain.
-This scenario is easiest accomplished if you are running MPLS/VPLS on your network.
-This design allows for a variation of the POP scenario listed above using VPLS tunnels to route traffic around the QOE box in case of failure or maintenance.
-In this method you are moving all of the shaping functions to a central location.
+Placing the QoE host at the headend of your network makes the most sense for some operators.
+This combines the cost-effective nature of centralized shaping with less hardware to maintain.
+This scenario is easiest to accomplishe if you are running MPLS/VPLS on your network.
+This design allows for a variation of the PoP scenario listed above using VPLS tunnels to route traffic around the QoE box in case of failure or maintenance.
+In this method, you’re moving all of the shaping functions to a central location.
 This adds an element of failure as your traffic is going through one central box.
-However, like the above method you can mitigate this with a routed bypass.
+However, as in the above method, you can mitigate this with a routed bypass.

 Scenario-6